-- Students arrive at JMHS between 810AM and 840AM. - Parents dropping off in the car park must do so before 830AM. - Students bring a rucksack with all their equipment for the day including books and a pencil case with at least two black pens, a ruler, a pencil and PE Kit/practical equipment (eg cooking ingredients when needed) a large water bottle and their school timetable. - Once students have entered the school gates, they must remain on site. - Students walk to their allocated zone or the Library or Breakfast club, in the main dining room where they are supervised by their Year Leader or duty staff. - When the warning bell rings at 840AM, students walk quickly and sensibly to their form rooms.
+- Students arrive at JMHS between 810AM and 840AM. - Parents dropping off in the car park must do so before 830AM. - Students bring a rucksack with all their equipment for the day including books and a pencil case with at least two black pens, a green pen, a ruler, a pencil and PE Kit/practical equipment (eg cooking ingredients when needed) a large water bottle and their school timetable.
+Year 7 and 8 students require a reading book.
+Year 9 -11 require a scientific calculator. - Once students have entered the school gates, they must remain on site. - Students walk to their allocated zone or the Library or Breakfast club, in the main dining room where they are supervised by their Year Leader or duty staff. - When the warning bell rings at 840AM, students walk quickly and sensibly to their form rooms.